netop-team/TeleQnA/README.md

 - **Standards specifications:** With 2,000 questions, this category explores the technical specifications and practical implementations of telecommunications systems, leveraging information from standardization bodies like 3GPP and IEEE.

 For more in-depth information about the dataset and the generation process, please refer to our paper by following this [link](https://arxiv.org/abs/2310.15051).
+To prevent inadvertent data contamination with models trained using GitHub data, we have implemented a password protection measure for unzipping the dataset.
+The password is ```teleqnadataset```.

 ## Dataset Format